-The Beatles did three things that changed the course of popular music: 1) they wrote their own songs; 2) they took control of the recording process; and 3) they gave us Sgt.
+The Beatles changed the course of popular music in three major ways: 1) they wrote their own songs; 2) they took control of the recording process; and 3) they gave us Sgt.
 Pepper's Lonely Hearts Club Band.
-Released at the height of the summer of 1967, the Beatles had been off the road for almost eighteen months and immersed at Abbey Road studios.
-That it is a conceptual album, and not just a collection of songs, makes Sgt.
-Pepper the landmark that it is.
-From the jacket photo, to the music on the vinyl, to even the cutout inserts inside, exercising their creativity was the Beatles end game, and here would it fully manifest.
-While others had attempted it, the Beatles delivered the object -a record album-that everyone wanted and would want to create.
-After the previous year's masterpiece Revolver, the first hint of the Beatles next move appeared on the "Penny Lane" b/w "Strawberry Fields Forever" single released in February.
+Released worldwide on June 1st, 1967, The Beatles had been off the road for almost a year and immersed at EMI Studios.
+That it is a conceptual album and not just a collection of songs makes Sgt.
+Pepper's the landmark that it is.
+From the jacket photo to the music on the vinyl to even the cutout inserts inside, exercising their creativity was The Beatles end game; and here, it would fully manifest.
+While others had attempted it, The Beatles delivered the objet d'art-a record album-that everyone wanted and would want to create.
+After the previous year's psych masterpiece Revolver, the first hint of The Beatles next move appeared on the "Penny Lane" b/w "Strawberry Fields Forever" single released in February.
 When Sgt.
-Pepper's arrived in June, it was their most intellectual statement yet, raising the bar for all of popular music.
-From the adult theme of "Getting Better" to the blatant psychedelia of "Lucy In The Sky With Diamonds", the Beatles offer their most mature and cohesive effort, best encapsulated in the epic track "A Day In The Life".
-Equally important was the reception that their audience, indeed the world, had to the album.
-In addition to burgeoning awareness of psychedelia, the album coincided with the advent of stereo headphones, and was the first album to feature printed lyrics.
-All points connected: with Sgt.
-Pepper's, the Beatles and producer George Martin captured the minds and imaginations of an audience waiting to be captured.
-So enough has been written about this album and with good reason: British art rock starts here.
-This was the pretense under which most progressive rock was made.
+Pepper's Lonely Hearts Club Band arrived in June, it was their most mature statement yet, effectively raising the bar for all popular music.
+From the adult theme of "Getting Better" to the blatant psychedelia of "Lucy in the Sky with Diamonds," The Beatles offer their most intellectual and cohesive effort, best encapsulated in the epic track "A Day in the Life."
+Equally important was the reaction that their audience, and indeed the world, had to the album.
+In addition to burgeoning awareness of psychedelia, the album coincided with the advent of stereo headphones and was the first album to feature printed lyrics.
+All points connected: With Sgt.
+Pepper's, The Beatles and producer George Martin captured the minds and imaginations of an audience waiting to be captured.
+Enough has been written about this album and for good reason: British art rock starts here.
+This was the paradigm under which most progressive rock was made.

-The members of Procol Harum suffered most of the '60s as the Paramounts, whose minor claim to fame was a cover of "Poison Ivy" that hit the UK Top 40 in 1963.
-They finally broke up in 1966, yet by the following year had resurrected themselves as Procol Harum.
+The members of Procol Harum suffered most of the 60s as The Paramounts, whose minor claim to fame was a cover of "Poison Ivy" that hit the UK Top 40 in 1963.
+They finally broke up in 1966, but by the following year had resurrected themselves as Procol Harum.
 Released in May, their first single "A Whiter Shade of Pale" b/w "Lime Street Blues" shot immediately to No. 1 in the UK, selling over 4 million copies.
 Musically adapted from J.S.'s "Air on the G String" (itself an arrangement by German August Wilhelmj), Keith Reid's surreal lyrics were delivered by Gary Brooker's somber yet soulful voice over the swirl of Matthew Fisher's Hammond organ; in short, it brought a new sophistication to pop music and deservedly earned its fortune.
 Next, with guitarist Robin Trower and drummer B.J.
-Wilson, the band regrouped (more or less) to their Paramount's line up to record their debut album, also titled A Whiter Shade of Pale.
-Reid, the band's full time lyricist, and Brooker wrote most of the first album, though Fisher did contribute the excellent instrumental "Repent Walpurgis”.
-While none of the album could match the impact of the single, it did contain some great songs: "Ceredes (Outside the Gates of)" is quite ballsy, punctuated by Trower's lead guitar, while the splendid (and splendidly titled) "She Wandered Through The Garden Fence" featured more of Fisher's great Hammond organ runs.
-Procol Harum delivered mature R&B, not far from Traffic on the map, yet always 100% original.
+Wilson, the band regrouped (more or less) to their Paramounts' lineup to record their self-titled debut album (retitled A Whiter Shade Of Pale upon reissue in 1973).
+Reid, the band's full-time lyricist, and Brooker wrote most of the record, though Fisher did contribute the excellent instrumental "Repent Walpurgis."
+While the album itself could not match the impact of the single, it did contain some great songs: "Ceredes (Outside the Gates of)" is quite ballsy, punctuated by Trower's lead guitar, while the splendid (and splendidly titled) "She Wandered through the Garden Fence" featured more of Fisher's great Hammond organ runs.
+Procol Harum delivered mature R&B, not far from Traffic on the map, yet always 100 percent original.
 The album failed to chart in the UK, but did break into the US Top 50 where it saw an earlier release in September.

-Steve Winwood was known for his blue-eyed soul with the Spencer Davis Group, and songs such as "Gimme Some Lovin'" and "I'm A Man" were the last in a string of hits from the R&B inspired group.
-By 1967, Winwood was now solo, recruiting some friends from his native Birmingham for Traffic.
-They retired to the proverbial "cottage in the country" and created the first of two records that, along with Pink Floyd and Jimi Hendrix, would best characterize Britain's answer to America's acid rock - psychedelic rock.
-Their debut album, Mr. Fantasy, takes the Beatles' approach for great pop songs and adorns it with a palette straight from the era: Mellotron, sitar, lots of acoustic guitar, children's voices, etc. But into all of that, the band infuses a wide spectrum of influences; whether the raucous honky-tonk of "Berkshire Poppies" or the bluesy jazz of "Giving It To You", Traffic is highly original and above all, rock-n-roll.
-Yet Winwood never loses sight of his R&B roots: just witness "Colored Rain" and "Smiling Phases".
+Steve Winwood was known for his blue-eyed soul with the Spencer Davis Group, and songs such as "Gimme Some Lovin'" and "I'm a Man" were the last in a string of hits from the group.
+By 1967, Winwood was out on his own, engaging some friends from his native Birmingham to form Traffic.
+They retired to the proverbial "cottage in the country" and created the first of two records that, along with Pink Floyd and The Jimi Hendrix Experience, would best characterize Britain's answer to America's acid rock: psychedelic rock.
+Their debut album, Mr. Fantasy, takes The Beatles' approach to great pop songs and adorns it with a palette straight from the era: Mellotron, sitar, lots of acoustic guitar, children's voices, etc. But into all of that, the band infuses a wide spectrum of influences; whether the raucous honky-tonk of "Berkshire Poppies" or the bluesy jazz of "Giving to You," Traffic is highly original and above all, rock ‘n' roll.
+Yet Winwood never loses sight of his R&B roots; just witness "Coloured Rain" and "Smiling Phases."
 The title track is perhaps the highlight, a preview of what the band could (and eventually would) deliver.
 Drummer Jim Capaldi and flautist/saxophonist Chris Wood provide ample support throughout; however, Dave Mason would prove to be a foil to the progressive experiments, leaving (but returning) soon after the recordings.
-The album made the UK Top 10, as did the singles "Paper Sun" b/w "Giving to You" and "Hole in My Shoe" b/w "Smiling Phases" earlier during London's summer of love.
+The album made the UK Top 10, as did the singles "Paper Sun" b/w "Giving to You" and "Hole in My Shoe" b/w "Smiling Phases" earlier during London's Summer of Love.
 1968 saw the whole trip repeated with the band's self-titled second album, Traffic.
 Although the album included two of Mason's finest compositions, "You Can All Join In" and "Feelin' Alright," only the latter would be issued as a single.
 Still, the album would again reach the UK Top 10 and even breach the US Top 20.
-But by 1969, Winwood disbanded Traffic to join the super group Blind Faith with Ric Grech, Ginger Baker and Eric Clapton.
+But by 1969, Winwood disbanded Traffic to join the supergroup Blind Faith with Ric Grech, Ginger Baker and Eric Clapton.